Clemson-Software-Engineering/Music-Visualizer/README.md

 *Add development status*

 ## Communications Channels
 There is not yet an established community chat for this project.
-In the meantime, if you have questions, comments, or concerns, please email one of the admin below:
+In the meantime, if you have questions, comments, or concerns, please email one of the admins below:
 - John Michael Hayde: jhayde@clemson.edu
 - Clare DuVal: ckduval@clemson.edu
 - John Michael Zarnowski: jzarnow@clemson.edu